 When smelt is cool enough to handle, split fish into half lengthwise.
 Remove center bone.
 Set aside.

 Wash and drain rice 4 to 5 times in rice cooker pot insert.
 Cover washed rice with water and allow it to soak for 20 minutes.
-Drain rice.
+Drain.

 Combine vinegar, sugar, and salt in a small bowl.
 Stir until sugar and salt dissolve.

-Turn the rice with the paddle and fan as you go along.
+Turn the rice with a paddle and fan as you go along.
 This will help the rice absorb the vinegar and give it a glossy look.